therealdamt/JDA.Command.API/README.md

         Arrays.asList(
                 new TestCommand()
-        ).forEach(command -> command.register(jda, true)); //You can do it like this or you can identify each command and register it seperately
+        ).forEach(command -> command.register(jda, true)); //You can do it like this or you can
+                                                           //identify each command and register
+                                                           //it seperately
     }

     public static void main(String[] args) {